microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/projectrome-notification.md

 Represents a notification that is published by an app server that targets a specified user.
 The notification is stored in Microsoft Graph and is distributed to different device endpoints owned by the user.

-A notification can be a visual notification payload that can be interpreted by the operating system, including Windows, Android, and iOS platforms.
+A notification can be a visual notification payload that can be interpreted by the operating system (Windows, Android, and iOS platforms).
 It can also be a data payload (rawContent) that's delivered to and handled by app clients (including web), which then determine the corresponding user experience on each device.
 This is usually a visual notification UI, generated locally, that corresponds to the content in the original data payload.

-When a user acts on a visual notification, the app client can then use client-side notification SDK to update the state of the corresponding notification feed in Microsoft Graph - for example, by marking a notification as dismissed.
+When a user acts on a visual notification, the app client can then use client-side notifications SDK to update the state of the corresponding notification feed in the Microsoft Graph - for example, by marking a notification as dismissed.
 The update will then be distributed to all other app client endpoints, and the clients handle the change accordingly, for example by dismissing the notification to prevent the user from seeing redundant information.
 App clients can access the same notification resource at a later time before it expires (even after it is marked as dismissed), as notification history, via the [notification SDK](https://aka.ms/GNSDK).

 > [!NOTE]
 > Notification state updates, such as read or dismissed, will not be fanned out to web endpoints.
 This is because webpush across various browsers require visual toast notifications to be displayed to a user.
 Since state changes have no corresponding visual content, state changes will only be fanned-out for notifications targeted to the Windows, iOS or Android platforms.